Riding the Trend or Protecting Profits | America Movil S.A.B. de C.V. (AMX)

 Sponsored

-AMX currently public float of 1.62B and currently shorts hold a 0.63% ratio of that float.
-Today, the average trading volume of AMX was 2.03M shares.
+The average price from analysts is $415.50, which is $2.35 above the current price.
+AMX currently public float of 1.62B and currently shorts hold a 0.64% ratio of that float.
+Today, the average trading volume of AMX was 2.06M shares.

 AMX’s Market Performance